life4/enc/README.md

 ## Download key

-There are many services that can host public GPG keys of their users.
+Many services can host the public GPG keys of their users.
 And enc can search these services and download the key for you.

 Supported providers:

 1. `github`: get keys from [github.com](https://github.com/) by username.
 1. `gitlab`: get keys from [gitlab.com](https://gitlab.com/) (or a self-hosted GitLab instance) by username.
 1. `hkp`: get a key from a public GPG key server (by default, [keyserver.ubuntu.com](https://keyserver.ubuntu.com/)) by its fingerprint.
 Downloading keys by author's email is not supported by design.
-HKP servers do not verify user emails, and so anyone can upload a key with any email address.
+HKP servers do not verify user emails, so anyone can upload a key with any email address.
 1. `keybase`: get keys from [keybase.io](https://keybase.io/) by username.
 1. `protonmail`: get a key from [proton.me](https://proton.me/mail) by email address.